gajdipajti/arduino_stepper_control/README.md

  * stob -> Step one backward INTERLEAVE
  * sh   -> Step home SINGLE (send home)

-## LabView
+## LabView GUI
+ * Created with LabView v14.
  * Created an initial demo LabView GUI for the Arduino code.
-  * Needs some documentation, and smoke testing.
+ * Covers all arduino functions.
+No extra functionality/calculation.
+ * With tooltips on the GUI.

+# Help, contact, and a request.
+ * If you need help, open an issue, so I can track them.
+ * If you have any suggestions, open an issue.
+ * If you use the repository give a star.
+It is good to know, that someone uses the code you have written.